therealchriswoodward/Web-Scraping-and-Cleaning-Gathered-Data/README.md

 ***

 # Website:

+[Books to Scrape](http://books.toscrape.com/catalogue/page-1.html)

-For any other analysts who wish to practice or students who wish to learn [Books to Scrape](http://books.toscrape.com/catalogue/page-1.html)
+For any other analysts who wish to practice or students who wish to learn, Books to Scrape is a great resource.